Right Arrow

 Managing vagrancy requires navigating complex legal and social landscapes.

-• Premises liability: Property owners owe a duty of care to invitees.
+• Premises liability: property owners owe a duty of care to invitees.
 Failure to provide reasonable security measures can lead to negligent security claims if a customer is victimized.

-• Social coordination: Engaging with local social service agencies can provide a more effective long-term solution for homeless individuals than enforcement alone.
+• Social coordination: engaging with local social service agencies can provide a more effective long-term solution for homeless individuals than enforcement alone.

 Retail format specific strategies